Slack slash commands (FREE SELF)

 GitLab can also send events (for example,

 issue created) to Slack as notifications.

-NOTE: Note: For GitLab.com, use the Slack app instead.
+NOTE: For GitLab.com, use the GitLab Slack app instead.

-- Open a new browser tab and sign in to your Slack team.
-Start a new Slash Commands integration.
+Open a new browser tab, sign in to your Slack team, and start a new Slash Commands integration.

-- Enter a trigger term.
+Enter a trigger command.
 We suggest you use the project name.
-Click Add Slash Command Integration.
+Select Add Slash Command Integration.

-- Complete the rest of the fields in the Slack configuration page using information from the GitLab browser tab.
-In particular, the URL needs to be copied and pasted.
-Click Save Integration to complete the configuration in Slack.
+Complete the rest of the fields in the Slack configuration page using information from the GitLab browser tab.
+In particular, make sure you copy and paste the URL.

-- While still on the Slack configuration page, copy the token.
-Go back to the GitLab browser tab and paste in the token.
+Go back to the GitLab configuration page and paste in the Token.

-You can now use the Slack slash commands.
+You can now use the available Slack slash commands.